-JG Won, CEO, Korea Re, announcing the launch of company’s operations in India’s GIFT City in Mumbai on Tuesday
+JG Won, President & CEO, Korean Re, announcing the launch of company’s operations in India’s GIFT City in Mumbai on Tuesday

-Mumbai: Korean Reinsurance Company (Korean Re), the seventh largest global reinsurer, launched its operations in Gujarat International Finance Tech-City (GIFT City), India sole International Financial Services Centre.
+Mumbai: Korean Reinsurance Company (Korean Re), the seventh largest global reinsurer, in an inaugural event in Mumbai, launched its operations on Tuesday in Gujarat International Finance Tech-City (GIFT City), India sole International Financial Services Centre.

-Korean Re obtained authorization on November 6 from the International Financial Services Centres Authority (IFSCA),a unified regulator for IFSCs, to operate as an IFSC Insurance Office (IIO) in the GIFT City, marking a significant milestone in its overseas expansion efforts.
+Korean Re, the second largest Asian reinsurer after China Re, obtained authorisation on November 6 from the International Financial Services Centres Authority (IFSCA),a unified regulator for IFSCs, to operate as an IFSC Insurance Office (IIO) in the GIFT City, marking a significant milestone in its overseas expansion efforts.

 “We will officially commence operations in GIFT City from April 2026.
 India is a high growth and long term market for us.
 We will do all kinds of business from India ,” said Won.